WaterWare: a Water Resources Management Information System

 The rainfall runoff model (RMM) is daily, lumped parameter

-water budget and runoff model for small and medium-sized
+water budget and runoff model for networks of small and medium-sized

 sub catchments.
 It obtains its input data from the